lucie-on-github/Lucie-Docs/src/content/docs/commands/fun/generators.md

 ### /bored

 Gives you an activity to kill time.
-You can look for activities with a specific amount of participants or from a certain category.

 <details><summary>Options</summary>

-- **Type**: The type of activity.
+- **type**: The type of activity
   - Educational
   - Recreational
   - Social